Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 - Language barriers can lead to critical misunderstandings in contracts

-- Local customs around property transactions differ significantly from Australia
+- Local customs around property transactions differ significantly from Western norms

 - Document verification requires knowing what to look for and where to check